 - i.
 Must meet CDBG-DR eligibility requirements - ii.
 Must be located within the city limits of Houston, except in certain cases where the City and County partner on projects that provide housing - iii.
 At a minimum, 51 percent of the contiguous units rehabilitated or developed may be reserved for a lien period for LMI households earning 80 percent or less of the AMFI at affordable rents.
+Below are the required lien periods, as applicable, which will maintain affordability for LMI households.

-For rehabilitation:
+For Rehabilitation:

-- a) No lien period for assistance under \$20,000 - b) 5-year lien period for assistance \$20,000 to \$40,000 a.
-20-year lien period

-- c) 10-year lien period for \$40,000.01 to \$80,000 of assistance - d) 15-year lien period for assistance above \$80,000
+- a) No lien for assistance less than \$20,000 per unit\. - b) 5-year lien period for \$20,000 to \$40,000 of assistance per unit\. - c) 10-year lien period for \$40,001 to \$80,000 of assistance per unit\. \Assistance to determine lien period does not include additional site-specific allocations.